 - Psychology for Marketing – exploring consumer behaviour, including cognition and perception in retail environments and the social psychology of persuasion.

-- Introduction to Human Factors and Ergonomics – the importance of workspace design and the impact of environment on human error and performance.
+- Introduction to Human Factors and Ergonomics – the importance of workspace design and the impact of the environment on human error and performance.

 - Organisational Culture – analysing the concept of culture and its impact on employees.